corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/upgrading-a-notary.md

 # Importing Percona notary data to CockroachDB

-Corda: Enterprise Edition  supports two highly-available notary implementations: MySQL and JPA notaries.
+Corda Enterprise supports two highly-available notary implementations: MySQL and JPA notaries.
 The MySQL notary requires a Percona database, and is a **deprecated** implementation.

 To migrate from a MySQL notary to a JPA notary you must change the backend database and database schema.
 After